metavalent/metavalent.github.io/_posts/2024-03-21-11-11-11-Shadow-Work-Demystified.md

 Watch [The Manipulation Expert: You're Being Manipulated!
 Use Jealousy To Manipulate People!
 Robert Greene](https://youtu.be/yrwSOMFZvHY) if the embed does not behave nicely.

+> The moment you open your mouth to speak, you are essentially [not telling the truth](https://youtu.be/yrwSOMFZvHY). &mdash; Robert Greene

+That's right.
+Because by definition, the deepest truth is both verbally inexpressible and existentially inescapable.
+Hence, until we can face this simple, tautological, galling inevitable verity, there is zero hope for living a life even approximating a sense of genuine integrity.
+It is what it is, and what it is is *way* beyond petty games of winning and losing.
+Resistance is never futile; however, it can be eternally self-defeating and self-destructive when that which is opposed is eternal.

 <!-- YouTube Player -->
 <iframe loading="lazy" id="ytplayer" type="text/html" class="center" width="560" height="320" src="https://www.youtube.com/embed/iBBqjGd3fHQ" frameborder="0"></iframe>